Rome of the Caribbean, Paris of the Antilles

 -Our Lady of Kazan Orthodox Church Also facing the Terminal Sierra Maestra.
 Quite a rare sight in Cuba after all.

--Parque Aracelo Iglesias The end point of Calle Oficios by the harbor, surrounded with nice buildings and the Hotel Armadores de Santander.
+-Parque Aracelo Iglesias The end point of Calle Oficios by the harbour, surrounded with nice buildings and the Hotel Armadores de Santander.

 -Calle San Ignacio From the previous Church of San Francisco, take this street all the way up (it’s parallel to Calle Oficios).
 It leads directly into Plaza Vieja.